samanthaming/samanthaming.com/content/tidbits/65-dot-vs-bracket-notation.md

 ---
 title: Dot notation vs Bracket notation
 description: Which one should I use - Dot or Bracket?
 Both notations can access object property.
-Let's break it down and see which to use when...
+Let's break it down and see which to use when.
 tags: [javascript, es6, object]
 order: 65
 createdAt: 2019-6-15